Peter Parker (Marvel Cinematic Universe)

-Peter Parker is a fictional character portrayed by Tom Holland in the Marvel Cinematic Universe (MCU) media franchise–based on the Marvel Comics character of the same name—also known by his alias, Spider-Man.
-Parker is initially depicted as a student at the Midtown School of Science and Technology who later received spider-like and superhuman abilities after being bitten by a radioactive spider, becoming Spider-Man.
-Parker is eventually recruited by Tony Stark, who mentors him and recruits him into the Avengers during the battle against Thanos.
-Following the Blip, Parker briefly encounters and fights the manipulative Mysterio while on a school trip across Europe; Mysterio frames Parker for his murder and reveals his identity to the world, prompting Parker to seek Stephen Strange's help months later to reverse this.
-Strange's spell causes the multiverse to fracture, but it is eventually resolved by casting a new spell that permanently erases the world's shared knowledge of his civilian persona, including his relationships with his loved ones, friends, and other superhero allies.
+Peter Benjamin Parker, also known by his alias, Spider-Man, is a superhero portrayed by Tom Holland in the Marvel Cinematic Universe (MCU) media franchise, based on the Marvel Comics character Spider-Man.
+Parker is initially depicted as a student at the Midtown School of Science and Technology who received spider-like and superhuman abilities after being bitten by a radioactive spider.

+Parker initially uses his powers to fight crime as a vigilante in Queens, where he lives with his Aunt May.
+He is approached by Tony Stark, who mentors him and eventually recruits him into the Avengers Civil War, which brought him into brief conflict with Steve Rogers.
+In order to join the Avengers, Parker began investigating the illicit criminal activities of Adrian Toomes/Vulture, who was attempting to sell his Chitauri-based weapons on the black market, with only the help of his best friend Ned Leeds.
+Parker finally joins the Avengers and together with the Guardians of the Galaxy to fight Thanos.
+After being a victim of the Blip and Stark's death, Parker was chosen as a successor and encounters Quentin Beck/Mysterio teaming up with Nick Fury, while on a European school trip in the face of an elementals attack.
+After being discovered for his lies, Beck frames Parker for his murder and reveals his identity to the world and even those who stood by his side like Ned, MJ, Aunt May, and Happy Hogan, prompting Parker to seek Stephen Strange's help to reverse this.
+Strange's spell causes the multiverse to fracture, bringing in alternate versions of Spider-Man and their enemies.
+To repair the damage, Strange casts a spell that permanently erases not only Beck's victory over Parker, but the world's shared knowledge of Parker's civilian persona, including his relationships with loved ones, friends, and other superhero allies, although he already lost his Aunt May in the conflict.

-Holland's version of the character is the successor to both the Peter Parker played by Tobey Maguire in Sam Raimi's Spider-Man trilogy (2002–2007) and the Peter Parker played by Andrew Garfield in Marc Webb's The Amazing Spider-Man duology (2012–2014), both of whom reprise their roles and appear in Spider-Man: No Way Home (2021) as supporting characters to Holland's Parker.
-To distinguish himself from the other versions, he is referred to by the other Parkers as "Peter-One".
+Holland's version of the character is the successor to the Peter Parker portrayed by Tobey Maguire in Sam Raimi's Spider-Man trilogy (2002–2007) and the Peter Parker portrayed by Andrew Garfield in Marc Webb's The Amazing Spider-Man duology (2012–2014), both of whom reprise their roles and appear alongside Holland in Spider-Man: No Way Home (2021).
+Holland's performance in the role has received positive reviews, with his version of the character becoming a breakout hit among audiences and critics for his supporting role in Captain America: Civil War, before evolving into being one of the MCU franchise's flagship characters by the release of Spider-Man: Homecoming and its sequels.
+Holland won several accolades for his portrayal of the character.